 A fork happens when a blockchain network undergoes an upgrade, creating a new blockchain that shares the same history as the original.
-Forks are important to maintain functionality and security.
+Forks are important to maintain, enhance functionality, and ensure security.
 There are two types of forks, each with different outcomes:

 - Soft fork: A soft fork involves updates to the protocol that remain compatible with older versions.
 It modifies the existing blockchain without creating a new one or invalidating the previous version.